Why are people (not) buying my products online?

 Google Analytics provides us with lots of information about our visitors.
 However, we are in complete ignorance about the motivations of our visitors to buy our products.
 Why do people shop online?
 And how can we influence their motives and make them buy (more of) our products?

 Thijs already gave lots of useful insights in how to optimize the conversion of your website in several of his recent posts about conversion rate optimization.
-Thijs and I are currently working on an extensive study about online purchasing behavior and conversion optimization.
-For our research we are reading a lot of scientific articles about what makes people buy products online.
-In this post, I’ll make an overview of some of the most valuable insights about peoples motives to purchase online.
+In this post, I’ll make an overview of some of the most valuable insights about people’s motives to purchase online.
 And: what you could do with these insights to increase your sales!

 Utilitarian & hedonic motives

 In most studies investigating the motives people have to shop online, researchers distinguish hedonic motives from utilitarian motives (e.g. To, Liao & Lin, 2007).
 Utilitarian motives are rational, critical and goal oriented.
 These people shop to find the right product for the right price.